 Cons: Requires smartphone for GPS tracking, small display, limited features

 Our Analysis and Test Results

-The ELEMNT MINI falls at the bottom of Wahoo Fitness' range of three ELEMNT cycling computers both in price and performance.
+The ELEMNT MINI falls at the bottom of Wahoo Fitness' range of four ELEMNT cycling computers both in price and performance.
 The MINI lacks many of the features of its more expensive siblings, but this small and lightweight computer still has plenty to offer the less data-obsessed riders of the world.
 This unique computer plays double duty as a basic cycling computer that displays and records speed, distance, and time when used with the included speed sensor, and as a GPS tracking unit when paired with your smartphone through the ELEMNT App.
 Regardless of how you choose to use it, the small screen clearly displays three customizable data fields.
 The MINI is small, lightweight, and provides basic information, features, and good connectivity, with the option to use it with or without GPS tracking.
 If you always ride with your phone, and you don't need maps, navigation, or Strava Live segments, then we feel this is an affordable option that performs well.

 Ease of Use